Semyon Dimanstein

 Semyon (Note: Shimen, Шимен) Markovich Dimanshtein (Семён Маркович Диманштейн; 21 March 1886 – 25 August 1938) was a Soviet state official, publisher, and leading theorist of national issues in the USSR, and one of the founders of the Soviet Oriental studies.
 He was considered by the Soviet government to be a representative of Soviet Jews.

+Executed during the Great Terror; posthumously rehabilitated.

 Early years

 Dimanstein was born in Sebezh, Vitebsk Governorate (today Pskov Oblast) in a poor Litvak family.
 His father, Mordechai, was a tinsmith.
 From age 12, he studied at the yeshivas of Telz, Slobodka, and Lubavitch.
 He moved to Vilna in 1903, and was ordained there as a rabbi, receiving smicha from Rabbi Eliyahu Ḥayim Meisel of Lodz, Rabbi Shlomo HaKohen, and Rabbi Chaim Ozer Grodzinski of Vilna.
 He suffered from poverty and homelessness, and soon abandoned his religious upbringing in favor of revolutionary activities.

 Pre-Revolution Socialist activities

 In 1904 Dimanstein became a member of the Russian Social Democratic Labour Party in Vilnius.
 In political debates, he often clashed with the Bund and Zionist parties.
 After the range of the government repression in 1908, he was sentenced to life settlement in the Irkutsk region.
-Dimanstein escaped and left the Russian Empire for France until the March Revolution 1917.
+Dimanstein escaped and left the Russian Empire for France until the March Revolution of 1917.